 It’s winter and the days are getting shorter and shorter as the sun creeps across the southern horizon.
 The bears have joined the trees in their long winters rest from the outer world, moving into a place beyond our waking reality.
 As they dream their body’s wounds will wash away with barely a scar left behind, just traces of evidence that they were ever even there.

 Soon it will be solstice, the longest night of the year, and a time when I feel compelled to light candles and curl inward.
 I feel like dreaming too.
 Dreaming away the past year and let all the mistakes I made wash away, leaving my lessons behind.
 It’s a time of quiet reflection.
 Of resting in the spaces between words.
 Of listening to the whispering hums and rhythms of nature.
 Of appreciating non-doing, just being.

 It’s when I want to sink into the mysterious world of dreams.
 A place where I can imagine new destinations for my doing self to plot a map.
 It’s the time of the feminine, yin energy to sink, process, restore, and dream so that when it’s time for the masculine, yang energy to rise and take action I will know where to let the current take me.

 In a world sometimes caught up in doing, I intend to sink into and appreciate this time of non-doing; of dreaming.
-And when my mind feels guilty for not doing, I’ll remind it of the important work that happens in the spaces between words.
-I’ll remind it to honour the great power of the yin, the feminine, and the dark.
+And when my mind feels guilty for not doing it, I’ll remind it of the important work that happens in the spaces between words.
+I’ll remind it to honor the great power of the yin, the feminine, and the dark.
 For it’s the dark which forges us into who we’re meant to be.

 I hope you find time to be with your dreams this winter.
 May they guide you home.